yungyuc/ynote/nsd/11arraydesign/arraydesign.rst

   :start-after: # [begin example]
   :end-before: # [end example]

+The full code is in :ref:`01_grid.py <nsd-arraydesign-example-grid>`.
+Plot the grid using matplotlib:

 .. figure:: image/01_grid.png
   :align: center
   :width: 100%

+  A Cartesian grid of :math:`51\times51` grid points.

-After the grid is defined, we may derive the finite-differencing formula.
+After the grid is defined, we derive the finite-differencing formula.
 Use the Taylor series expansion to obtain the difference equation:

 .. math::